Truth #52 – It’s hard to remember they’re sick

 Junk food is taboo in most circles.
 We all wanna believe that we eat healthy and make the best choices for our bodies and when it comes to nourishing our kids, we hate to admit the shortcuts we take for convenience.
 For sanity!

 What a sincere pain it is to bust our asses to make healthy choices for our kids, meal after meal, day after day.
-Always trying to initiate tastes, textures and variety when placing the plate in front of our biggest critic.
-Unlike adults, kids won’t choke things down to please Mom.
-Instead they beat us down by responding with a “Yuk!” or rather by launching the slaved-over grub to the floor.
+We’re always trying to initiate tastes, textures and variety when placing the plate in front of our biggest critic.
+Unlike adults, kids won’t choke things down to please the Chef.
+Instead, they beat us down by responding with a “Yuk!” or rather by launching the slaved-over grub to the floor.
 It’s easy to say that we subscribe to the so-called old way of thinking – “Well if they don’t eat what I make them, they don’t eat.”
 That’s such crap.
 Lies!
 If you the reader has figured out how to repetitively make your picky eater leave the table hungry, toss me a line.
 I would love to know your secret!

 We’re hypersensitive about food.
 Gone are the days where we can host a hotdog and chocolate cake party to 6 year-olds without a hitch.
 Consequences from that type of shindig may include your child losing a friend!
 Best case scenario, the team of moms will toss your name in shit the very next day.